inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

 <br>

 ## GOOGLE DATA STUDIO
-Now that we have transformed our data and run it in production using `dbt run --vars 'is_test_run: false'`, we can visualize using it Looker Studio (_the artisit formerly known as Data Studio_)
+Now that we have transformed our data and run it in production using `dbt run --vars 'is_test_run: false'`, we can visualize using it Looker Studio (_formerly known as Data Studio_)

-`Step 1` Go to Looker Studio and add a BigQuery data source
+`Step 1` Go to Looker Studio and add a BigQuery data source <br>
 <img src="https://github.com/inner-outer-space/de-zoomcamp-2024/assets/12296455/2f2808c5-8fb4-42f5-a976-18445e2e16e1" width="250" height="auto">

 `Step 2` Select the your_project > production > fact_trips table and Connect